 - The Vines is located on a hill from which Oxford city centre is accessible via a 35-minute walk, a 10-minute cycle ride, or a 20-minute bus ride accessed via a 5-minute walk to the nearest bus stop (with buses passing by every 6–7 minutes).
 The Vines has a bathroom for use by students in wheelchairs and generally with limited mobility and can offer ground floor accommodation.

-- Students are responsible for purchase and preparation of their own food, transportation, and chapel/church requirements.
+- Students are responsible for purchase and preparation of their own food and transportation.

 - Traffic drives on the left side of the road.

-- Students may be unused to cycling or to cycling in traffic.
-Full cycle orientation is given.
+- Students may be unused to cycling or to cycling in traffic and this should be considered before cycling in Oxford.

 - Historic buildings can present difficulties to students with mobility challenges but professional staff help with such challenges.